 This pamphlets answers common questions about receiving radiation therapy for breast cancer or Ductal Carcinoma in Situ (DCIS) of the breast.
 Topics include why radiation therapy is used to treat breast cancer or DCIS, what will happen when you come for your treatment planning, how long it will be until you start your radiation treatments, and how long your treatments will take.
 Information about side effects and support is also provided.
 A list of questions you may want to ask your health care…

 Noona® is an online system that helps you connect with your cancer care team.
 You can use it to see your upcoming appointments, report your symptoms and tell us information about your wellbeing.
-You can use it on your cell phone, tablet, or computer.
-This pamphlet explains how you will be using Noona®, what you will need to get started with Noona®, and how to set up your Noona® account.
+This pamphlet explains how to use Noona®.

 This pamphlet provides information about scheduling with Noona®.
 Watch for an email from your Cancer Care team and download the Noona® app.
 Noona® wil show you your cancer care appointment schedule at a glance.
 It will also alert you if your schedule changes.